Remodeling your floors is great, but be aware of the perils if you want to renovate tile.

 To renovate tile it’s best you follow some simple tips to get the best outcome.
 This DIY project can be quite complicated.
 If you’re tired of looking down at the same old, or even worse, cracked tiles on your floor and are ready to be “out with the old and in with the new” then you’ve come to the right place!
 We have put together 7 helpful tips to keep in mind if you want to renovate tile.

 - When your are renovating tile, empty the room and remove any fixtures that may impede the process of removing the tile.
 Turn off water supply before removing a sink or toilet.
 If removing a toilet, drain reservoir, remove bolt and rock the fixture to break wax seal.
+If you’re unsure how to do this then don’t struggle with it, look for plumbers in Toronto and let them help you.

 - To renovate tile it is is a HUGE mess.
 The amount of dust and debris that is released from tile removal is pretty uncomfortable, my opinion.
 The dust gets everywhere, in your furniture, clothes, air vents etc. We suggest making the renovations by room in order to contain the debris.